 Georgia’s workers compensation system considers permanent impairment from an injury when deciding what workers compensation benefits you can receive.
-If you have a permanent impairment from an injury at work, your doctor should determine the amount of your permanent partial disability.
+If you do not have a one hundred percent recovery from your injury at work, then you have a permanent impairment.

 What is permanent partial disability?

 Before discussing how doctors determine permanent impairment ratings, I would like to explain a little bit about what permanent impairment is.
 There are two different terms that workers compensation uses to describe permanent impairment.
-One is permanent partial impairment which is often abbreviated as PPI.
-The other is permanent partial disability which is often abbreviated as PPD.

 There is really no difference between permanent partial impairment and permanent partial disability.
 Both of these terms really mean the same thing.
-The official term used in Georgia is permanent partial disability, but some doctors will refer to it as permanent partial impairment.

-The idea behind permanent partial disability is that you receive some compensation if you suffer a permanent loss of function as a result of your work-related injury.
 The amount of compensation will depend on the percent rating that you receive as well as how much you were earning before you got hurt.
+Georgia’s workers compensation laws have a concept known as average weekly wage.

 When does a doctor determine my permanent partial disability rating?